omeka/omeka-s-enduser/docs/admin-dashboard.md

     - [Vocabularies](content/vocabularies.md): manage the metadata standards for your install.
 (Closed book icon)
     - [Resource Templates](content/resource-template.md): manage predefined sets of properties (fields) to use when creating items.
 (Pencil in a square icon)
 - Admin: installation-level administration (note that some of these tabs may not be visible to all user levels).
-    - [Users](admin/users.md): manage users for the whole install and individual sites. (head and shoulders person icon)
+    - [Users](admin/users.md): manage users for the whole install and individual sites.
+(Human silhouette icon)
     - [Modules](modules/index.md): add functionality to your sites.
 (Plus sign in square icon)
     - [Jobs](admin/jobs.md): displays the user-activated tasks which are currently running.
 NB: jobs only display when they are running.
 (Three bars icon)
     - [Settings](admin/settings.md): manage the global settings for all sites, the admin dashboard and the site dashboards.
 (Gears icon)